-All countries except those with very low incomes offer some kind of social benefits for lower-income individuals and families.
-The benefit programs vary in many ways, including eligibility rules, benefit levels, the nature of the benefit (e.g., cash vs. in-kind), funding levels, and administrative operation.
+All countries except those with very low incomes offer some kind of social benefits for lower income individuals and families.
+The benefit programs vary in many ways, including eligibility rules, benefit levels, the nature of the benefit (e.g., cash vs in-kind), funding levels, and administrative operation.
 Take-up rates, defined as the percent of eligible individuals or families who receive benefits, vary dramatically as well across programs and countries.
-The term "incomplete" take-up, defined as a take-up rate of less than 100%, is the rule rather than the exception.
-Incomplete take-up, at least in an open-ended entitlement program - that is, where all applicants who satisfy the eligible requirements for the program are enrolled and given a benefit - constitutes a puzzle to economists which needs a coherent explanation.
+What we term "incomplete" take-up, which we define as a take-up rate of less than 100 percent, is the rule rather than the exception.
+Incomplete take-up, at least in an open-ended entitlement programs-that is, where all applicants who satisfy the eligible requirements for the program are enrolled and given a benefit-constitutes a puzzle to economists which needs a coherent explanation.
 As in many other areas of economics, incomplete take-up in this situation appears to be a failure to "pick up the \$1 bill on the sidewalk."

 This paper surveys what is known about take-up rates in social benefit programs around the world.
 The focus is on means-tested programs rather than social insurance programs because take-up of the latter is of a different nature than for the former.
 The first section of the paper reports estimates of take-up rates in different countries around the world and, where data are available, how they have changed over time.
-The second section of the paper reviews the quite disparate explanations that have been suggested for the existence of incomplete take-up in social benefit programs, including monetary and nonmonetary costs of participation, stigma, lack of information, and program operator error.
-The different factors are formalized in a simple mathematical economic model.
+The second section of the paper reviews the quite disparate explanations that have been suggested for the existence of incomplete take-up in social benefit programs, including monetary and non-monetary costs of participation, stigma, lack of information, and program operator error.
+We formalize the different factors in a simple mathematical economic model.
 The third section of the paper then surveys the literature which has sought to empirically examine causes of incomplete take-up, and reports their results.
 A final section summarizes the paper's findings and suggests avenues for future research.

-Take-Up Rates in Social Benefit Programs Around the World
+I. Take-up Rates in Social Benefit Programs Around the World